GiK986/opnsense-wg-um/README.md

  docker build --platform=linux/amd64 -t gik986/opnsense-wg-um:latest-amd64 .
  ```

-## Want to use this project?
+## Using docker-compose (recommended)

 ### Development

 Uses the default Django development server.

 1. Rename *.env.dev-sample* to *.env.dev*.
-1. Update the environment variables in the *docker-compose.yml* and *.env.dev* files.
+2. Update the environment variables in the *docker-compose.yml* and *.env.dev* files.
-1. Build the images and run the containers:
+3. Build the images and run the containers:

     ```sh
-    $ docker-compose up -d --build
+    docker-compose up -d --build
     ```

     Test it out at [http://localhost:8000](http://localhost:8000).
-The "app" folder is mounted into the container and your code changes apply automatically.
+The "src" folder is mounted into the container and your code changes apply automatically.

 ### Production

 Uses gunicorn + nginx.

 1. Rename *.env.prod-sample* to *.env.prod* and *.env.prod.db-sample* to *.env.prod.db*.
 Update the environment variables.
-1. Build the images and run the containers:
+2. Build the images and run the containers:

     ```sh
-    $ docker-compose -f docker-compose.prod.yml up -d --build
+    docker-compose -f docker-compose.prod-nginx.yml up -d --build
     ```

-    Test it out at [http://localhost:1337](http://localhost:1337).
+    Test it out at [http://localhost](http://localhost).
 No mounted folders.
 To apply changes, the image must be re-built.

-## Contributing

-If you would like to contribute to this project, please follow the guidelines in CONTRIBUTING.md.

 ## License